AlexanderDetkov/Gymcel/README.md

 # Gymcel
-Android App for managing your University of Alberta Fitness Appointment Booking.
+Android App for managing your University of Alberta fitness appointment booking.